Prosperous Crozier: Crook

-The crest (the semi-circular plate at the top of the crook) contains thirteen circular and equidistant perforations at its side.
+The crest (the semi-circular plate at the top of the crook) contains thirteen equidistant circular perforations along its side.
 It is lined by a row that contains eleven birds and terminates with a human head just above the drop.

 The crook ends in a vertical section known as a drop, which is decorated with glass and champlevé enamel.
 Its upper section contains a blue glass stud, below which is a Greek cross coated with enamel and placed within a circle.
 The studs from the two projecting settings on either side are now lost.
 The central drop-plate consists of a series of enamel cells placed in a geometric pattern.
 Although their colourisation is now largely eroded, the cells were originally yellow and set on a red panel.

 Dating and inscriptions

-The crozier is generally dated to, at latest, 1,000 AD based on the style of its interlace designs, which resemble pieces established as from 10th-century Dublin as well as contemporary stone sculptures from the Isle of Man.
+The crozier is generally dated to at least 1,000 AD, based on the style of its interlace designs, which resemble pieces established as from 10th-century Dublin, as well as contemporary stone sculptures from the Isle of Man.
 The underside of the drop contains a later inscription that is very faded and damaged but was confidently interpreted in 2017 by the archaeologist Pádraig Ó Riain as "Sanc[t]ae Mar[i]ae Du[bl]i[n]iae", indicating that it was once owned by St. Mary's Abbey, Dublin, established as a Benedictine monastery in 1139 and dissolved in 1539.
 Given that that abbey was founded after the crozier's dating, it can be assumed that it was created for an earlier ecclesiastical site before ownership transferred to St. Mary's; although the location of that site remains unknown, the crozier's style indicated it may have been in the Dublin region.

-It lacks the adornment of precious metals found in other contemporary Insular art metalwork objects, while some of the craftsmanship has been described as relatively basic, indicating that it originated from a moderately sized site, given its style probably from a workshop in the Dublin region.
+It lacks the adornment of precious metals found in other contemporary Insular art metalwork objects, while some of the craftsmanship has been described as relatively basic, suggesting it originated from a moderately sized site, likely from a workshop in the Dublin region.
 Yet, as the archaeologist pointed out, "nevertheless, [it] was important enough to be kept for centuries before it was eventually buried in a bog."